Saipradyumnagoud/Saipradyumnagoud/README.md

 - 💬 Ask me about **Frontend Web Development**

-- 💞️ I’m looking to collaborate on **Full Stack Projects**
+- 💞️ I’m looking to collaborate on **Full Stack Projects**-->

-- 👀 I’m interested in web development -->
+- 👀 I’m interested in software development and building scalable web applications

 - 👨‍💻 All of my projects are available at  <a href="https://saipradyumnagoud.netlify.app/" target="blank">saipradyumna.in</a>